Whatever you do, do not get too close.

-The actual version of the”teddy bear” is not quite as cute and cuddly as little kids would like to think.
+The actual version of the”teddy bear” is not quite as cute and cuddly as Leon Valley Wildlife Removal would like to think.
 Roaming a number of America’s most scenic places, the Grizzly Bear is a monster of the wild who knows his place and makes everyone else aware of it.

 Contrary to popular opinion, DO NOT play dead when you see one, and do not run screaming either.
 Once they back on their hind legs you know you are in trouble so back away slowly and don’t allow the bear sense your fear.
 Do this, and you may avoid being trampled, mauled and savaged.

 9. The Shark